pnpm/pnpm.io/docs/faq.md

 ### Solution 3

-In case there are too many issues, you can use the `shamefully-flatten` config.
+In case there are too many issues, you can use the `shamefully-hoist` config.
 This creates a flat `node_modules` structure similar to the one created by `npm` or `yarn`.

-To use it, try `pnpm install --shamefully-flatten`.
+To use it, try `pnpm install --shamefully-hoist`.